 Allegedly the world’s most dangerous spider, the Sydney Funnel-Web (atrax robustus) is a common feature in New South Wales, residing in both back gardens and bushlands.
-Known for its fowl temper and mighty fangs – which can pierce through finger and toenails alike – this arachnid is not to be messed with.
+Known for its foul temper and mighty fangs – which can pierce through finger and toenails alike – this arachnid is not to be messed with.

 Highly toxic, their bite can attack the human nervous system leading to death in as little as 15 minutes.
 Luckily, since the anti-venom was made available in 1981, no fatalities have been recorded.